 The twin telescopes at the W.M.
-Keck Observatory are the largest optical and infrared telescopes in the world, according to the website for the telescopes.
-The observatory is located atop Mauna Kea, a dormant volcano in Hawaii.
+Keck Observatory are the largest optical and infrared telescopes in the world, according to the observatory's website.
+Because of the size and location of the telescopes, they are in high demand among professional astronomers.
+(The observatory is not open to the public.)
+Keck has participated in several notable discoveries.

-“The 13,796-foot Mauna Kea summit has no nearby mountain ranges to roil the upper atmosphere.
+"In the middle of the Pacific Ocean, Hawaii Island is surrounded by thousands of miles of thermally stable seas," the Keck Observatory wrote on its website.
+"The 13,796-foot Mauna Kea summit has no nearby mountain ranges to roil the upper atmosphere.
 Few city lights pollute Hawaiian night skies, and for most of the year, the atmosphere above Mauna Kea is clear, calm and dry."

 Funding for the telescopes comes from a philanthropic organization known as the W.M.
 Keck Foundation.
 The entity was created in 1954 by William Myron Keck, who founded the Superior Oil Company, according to the foundation's website.

 The foundation's mandate includes funding science, and in 1985 it granted $70 million ($155 million in 2014 dollars) to construct the first telescope, Keck I. During construction, $68 million came through for the second telescope, Keck II.
-The telescopes began their science work in 1993 and 1996 respectively, according to the telescope website.
+The telescopes began their science work in 1993 and 1996 respectively, according to the Keck website.
 [Related: Keck Observatory: Cosmic Photos From Hawaii's Mauna Kea]

+According to the observatory website, the Keck II telescope is the first in the world to use an adaptive optics system; Keck I later had one installed as well.
+This type of a system is intended to change the shape of the mirror to account for changes in the atmosphere.
 The atmosphere can blur the appearance of distant stars, making it difficult for astronomers to make accurate measurements unless they rise above the air.
 (This is one reason that scientists enjoy using telescopes such as the Hubble Space Telescope or the Spitzer Space Telescope.)

-The telescope relies on a laser to make the measurements on how to change, which is an improvement over the old method: using a bright star, which isn't easy to achieve as this is only possible in about 1 percent of the sky.
+Because the atmosphere changes so quickly, the telescopes need to change form rapidly as well.
+Both telescopes can alter its mirror 2,000 times each second, making images 10 times clearer than they would be without the system.
+They rely on a laser to make the measurements on how to change, which is an improvement over the old method: using a bright star, which isn't easy to achieve as this is only possible in about 1 percent of the sky.

 Keck's twin telescopes have made a host of discoveries since construction finished.

 Keck also participated in a research project involving several telescopes, which looked at supernovas (star explosions) across the universe.
 The aim was to use them to calculate how fast the universe is expanding.
 Results showed that the universe is actually accelerating as it grows, perhaps pushed along by "dark energy" — a little-understood concept that may (along with dark matter) make up most of the universe.
 [Related: 10 Amazing Space Discoveries by the Keck Observatory]